marchaesen/vcxsrv/mesalib/docs/envvars.rst

 ``MESA_XSYNC``
-   enable synchronous X behavior (for debugging only) ``MESA_GLX_FORCE_CI`` if set, force GLX to treat 8bpp visuals as CI visuals ``MESA_GLX_FORCE_ALPHA`` if set, forces RGB windows to have an alpha channel.
+   enable synchronous X behavior (for debugging only) ``MESA_GLX_FORCE_CI`` if set, force GLX to treat 8 BPP visuals as CI visuals ``MESA_GLX_FORCE_ALPHA`` if set, forces RGB windows to have an alpha channel.
 ``MESA_GLX_DEPTH_BITS``